Teoneag/Splitty_TU-Delft_OOP-Project/docs/meetings/week-08/week-08-minutes.md

 - We need more services
 - Services before testing
-  - 700+ lines for eventoverviewctrl...
+  - 700+ lines for EventOverviewCtrl...
-  - Serverutils to services
+  - ServerUtils to services
 - We should not add random issues just to add issues
   - We should go back to using milestones